antaldaniel/reprex/content/project/horizon/index.md

 +++
 # Project title.
-title = "Horizon Europe Consortium" subtitle = "Towards a competitive, fair and sustainable European music ecosystem"
+title = "Horizon Europe Consortium" subtitle = "We are looking for end-users and dissemination partners to test our data and visualization products"

 # Date this page was created.
 date = 2021-10-14T10:00:00
 lastmod = 2021-03-20T16:00:00

 # Project summary to display on homepage.
-summary = "Our open collaboration platform is looking for partners for the Horizon Europe call Towards a competitive, fair and sustainable European music ecosystem."
+summary = "We are looking for end-users and dissemination partners to help us define the European music industry's data needs, help us collect the data, and review our work in the context of the Horizon Europe call *Towards a competitive, fair and sustainable European music ecosystem*."

 # Tags: can be used for filtering projects.
 tags = ["Digital Music Observatory", "Music Moves Europe", "Horizon Europe"]